1983 Karnataka Legislative Assembly election

-The 1983 Karnataka State Legislative Assembly election was held in the Indian state of Karnataka to elect 224 members of the Karnataka Legislative Assembly.
+The 1983 Karnataka State Legislative Assembly election was held on the 1st of May 1983 in the Indian state of Karnataka to elect 224 members of the Karnataka Legislative Assembly.
 The elections resulted in a hung assembly with the Janata Party emerging as the single largest party winning 95 seats.
 Later, Janata Party leader Ramakrishna Hegde formed the first non-Congress government in Karnataka with the support of BJP and other smaller parties.